adcirc/adcirc/README.md

 distributed under the same license and conditions as this repository.

 Images built for x86 systems use the IntelLLVM compiler while images build for ARM CPUs use the GCC compiler, version 14.2.
-The x86 base image is the same that is used to build ADCIRC during continuous integration testing.
+The x86 base image is the same used to build ADCIRC during continuous integration testing.

 # Examples